aws-amplify/docs/android/auth-google-setup.md

     ![Choosing Google+ API to enable it in the Google Developers Console]({{media_base}}/api-manager-googleplus.png)

 6. In the `Overview` for Google+ API, choose `Enable API`.
+If it shows a `Manage` button, the API is already enabled and you can click the `Manage` button.

     ![Enabling the Google+ API for a new app in the Google Developers Console]({{media_base}}/google_enable_api.png)

 7. A message appears to inform you that the API is enabled but that it requires credentials before you can use it.
-Choose `Go to Credentials`.
+Choose `Create Credentials`.

     ![Adding Credentials to the enabled Google+ API in the Google Developers Console]({{media_base}}/go-to-credentials.png)

-8. Your Mobile Hub sample app authenticates users through Amazon Cognito Identity, so you need an OAuth web application client ID for Amazon Cognito.
+8. Your Mobile Hub sample app authenticates users through Amazon Cognito Identity, so you need an OAuth client ID for Amazon Cognito.
 In `Credentials`, choose `client ID` from the links in the first step.

     ![Choosing to add client ID credentials for the Google+ API in the Google Developers Console]({{media_base}}/add-credentials.png)